kthpanor/vlxman/_sources/docs/uv-vis.md

 multiplicity: 1
 units: au
 xyz:
-O   0.0   0.0   0.0
-H   0.0   1.4   1.1
-H   0.0  -1.4   1.1
+...
 @end
 ```

 ## Complex polarization propagator approach

-Absorption spectra are also available from the imaginary part of the complex polarizability {cite}`Norman2018`
+Absorption spectra are also available from the imaginary part of the isotropic complex polarizability {cite}`Norman2018`

 $$
 \sigma(\omega) =